zorael/kameloso/README.md

 * [`traits.d`](source/kameloso/traits.d)
 * [`uda.d`](source/kameloso/uda.d)

 Feel free to copy these and drop them into your own project.
-Examples of parsing results can be found in [`tests/events.d`](source/tests/events.d).
+Examples of parsing results can be found in the test files in [`tests/`](source/tests/).
 Look up the structs `IRCBot` and `IRCParser` to get started.
 See the versioning at the top of [`irc/common.d`](source/kameloso/irc/common.d).
 It can be slimmed down further if support for only one server network is required; inquire within.

 # Known issues